 Can a CRA employee reject a valid application?

 CRA’s employees have NO discretion to reject an application if the criteria are met.
 The CRA has published "Voluntary Disclosure Program Guidelines" on September 30, 2002 and modified them on October 22, 2007.
 The Federal Court of Canada will enforce these guidelines if not properly applied.
 We have successfully appealed to the Federal Court in cases where the guidelines were not followed by the tax department.

 Does CRA prosecute tax amnesty applicants?

 CRA absolutely does not prosecute VDP applicants.
-The purpose of the Canadian tax amnesty program is to encourage taxpayers to voluntarily comply with their obligations to report all income and to file tax returns.
-Prosecution would defeat the purpose of this program.
+The purpose of the CRA Voluntary disclosure of Canadian tax amnesty program is to encourage taxpayers to voluntarily comply with their obligations to report all income and to file tax returns.
+Tax evasion prosecution would defeat the purpose of this VD program.
 It would also be contrary to the published guidelines that make it clear there will be no prosecution.
-The latest published statistics from the tax department shows that for 2008-2009 CRA referred 164 income tax and GST/HST investigations to the Public Prosecution Service of Canada.
+Published statistics from the tax department shows that for 2008-2009 CRA referred 164 income tax and GST/HST investigations to the Public Prosecution Service of Canada.
 During this same time period there were over 11,000 voluntary disclosures submitted.
 These prosecutions were for taxpayers who were caught evading taxes, or who were sent requests and demands to file tax returns and ignored the demands.
 The prosecutions are NOT as a result of submitted VDP applications.